LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-07-30-installing-a-k8s-cluster.md

 nvidia                nvidia                19h
 ```

 We must pause and think about what this means.
 A runtimeclass in k8s is simply a label that maps a name to a runtime handler.
-The "handler" is a parameter passed to containerd that specifies the exact kind of OCI runtime we want this to run under.
+The "handler" is a string parameter passed to containerd that specifies the exact kind of OCI runtime we want this to run under.
+From kubernete's perspective, this resource is literally just a string to string mapping, nothing else!
+All the magic resides in containerd itself.
 For example, the kata-clh runtime config can be inspected via the containerd config.

 ```toml title="/etc/containerd/config.toml"
 imports = ["/etc/containerd/config.toml.d/nydus-snapshotter.toml", "/opt/kata/containerd/config.d/kata-deploy.toml"]